Economics Teachers: Job Outlook & Requirements

 Career and Technical Education Teacher

-Usually having a bachelor's degree and work experience in their chosen fields, these educators teach various vocational and technical areas, like culinary arts, healthcare and auto repair, to help students prepare for the job market.
-Average job growth of 9% was forecast by the BLS for the 2012-2022 decade, and a median annual salary of $51,910 was reported in 2012.
+Usually having a bachelor's degree and work experience in their chosen fields, these educators teach various vocational and technical areas like culinary arts, healthcare, and auto repair to help students prepare for the job market.
+Slower-than-average job growth of 4% was forecasted by the BLS for the 2014-2024 decade, and a median annual salary of $52,800 was reported in 2015.

-Those interested in the field of economics may want to earn a master's degree to analyze data about the distribution and production of resources, research trends and evaluate economic problems.
-A slightly above-average increase of 14% in available economist positions was forecast by the BLS from 2012-2022.
-That same source also revealed their annual median wage as $91,860 in 2012.
+Those interested in the field of economics may want to earn a master's degree to analyze data about the distribution and production of resources, research trends, and evaluate economic problems.
+Fast as average increase of 6% in available economist positions was forecasted by the BLS from 2014-2024.
+That same source also revealed their annual median wage as $99,180 in 2015.